percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/full_backup.rst

 Preparing a backup
 ================================================================================
-After making a backup with the :option:`--backup` option, you need need to prepare it in order to restore it.
+After making a backup with the :option:`--backup` option, you must prepare it in order to restore it.
 Data files are not point-in-time consistent until they are *prepared*, because they were copied at different times as the program ran, and they might have been changed while this was happening.